 Building authority in your niche will be key moving forward.
 Growing your following and redistributing your content through these social platforms will increase the likelihood of having your content shared.
 In addition to the potential sharing implications, I have a pretty good feeling Google knows who’s active and who’s not and is rewarding those businesses with a good following.
 Redistribute your content, but don’t forget to add social share buttons to your website to make it easy for visitors to share your content with their friends.

 Don’t put all your eggs in one basket.
-A blend of these tactics along with your other marketing efforts is the key to your online success in 2014.
+A blend of these tactics along with your other marketing efforts and web design is the key to your online success.
 If you haven’t already started taking control of your online presence, the professionals at Sanctuary can help.
 Contact us for a free assessment and get a jump start on your new year’s resolution.
 I’ll toast to that!